-The Company applies the disclosure-only provisions of FAS No. 148, "Accounting for Stock-Based Compensation- Transition and Disclosure" and continues to measure compensation cost in accordance with APB Opinion No. 25, "Accounting for Stock Issued to Employees."
+Through fiscal year 2006, the Company applied the disclosure-only provisions of FAS No. 148, "Accounting for Stock-Based Compensation- Transition and Disclosure" and continues to measure compensation cost in accordance with APB Opinion No. 25, "Accounting for Stock Issued to Employees."
 Historically, this has not resulted in compensation cost upon the grant of options under a qualified stock option plan.
 However, in accordance with FAS No. 148, the Company provides pro forma disclosures of net income (loss) and income (loss) per share as if the fair value method had been applied beginning in fiscal 1996.